 13 Be subject for the Lord's sake to every human institution, whether it be to the emperor as supreme, 14 or to governors as sent by him to punish those who do evil and to praise those who do good.
 15 For this is the will of God, that by doing good you should put to silence the ignorance of foolish people.
 16 Live as people who are free, not using your freedom as a cover-up for evil, but living as servants of God.
 17 Honor everyone.
 Love the brotherhood.
 Fear God.
 Honor the emperor.

-The Apostle Paul gave us these words of encouragement and guidance that we should grow closer to Jesus and to be found within him along with staying focused in this life, not on earthly things but on heavenly things, to strain forward for the prize of the upward call of God on Christ Jesus our Lord and that our citizenship is in heaven.
+The Apostle Paul in these next scriptural references gives us these words of encouragement and guidance so that we can grow closer to our Lord Christ Jesus and to be found within him and striving to stay focused in this life not on earthly things but on heavenly things.

 12 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.
 13 And no creature is hidden from his sight, but all are naked and exposed to the eyes of him to whom we must give account.

 The Apostle Paul revealed that we will need to suffer in this life as we have become soldiers in Christ, we need to be a good soldier and not to get entangled in the affairs of everyday life.